 Opening Hours: 05:15-20:00, daily

-Free mobile charging stations are available on airside 3 and 4 in the gate area.
+Free mobile charging stations are available on Terminal B, Airside 3 and 4 in the gate area.

 Power outlet poles can be found throughout the terminals.
-Traverlers have reported most of them in the main terminal.
+Traverlers have reported most of them in both terminals.
 Overall numbers are still limited.

 Orlando is the largest rental car market in the world.
 Most of the major car hire companies are located on-site so there is no need for a shuttle bus to pick up your rental car.